ribalda/linux/Documentation/media/uapi/v4l/pixfmt-006.rst

 or struct :ref:`v4l2_pix_format_mplane <v4l2-pix-format-mplane>`
 needs to be filled in.

+.. _hsv-colorspace:

+On :ref:`HSV formats <hsv-formats>` the *Hue* is defined as the angle on the cylindrical color representation.
+Usually this angle is measured in degrees, i.e. 0-360.
+When we map this angle value into 8 bits, there are two basic ways to do it: Divide the angular value by 2 (0-179), or use the whole range, 0-255, dividing the angular value by 1.41.
+The `v4l2_hsv_encoding <v4l2-hsv-encoding>` field specify which encoding is used.

 .. note:: The default R'G'B' quantization is full range for all colorspaces except for BT.2020 which uses limited range R'G'B' quantization.